 Many men who seek jaw angle augmentation have a high jaw angle location and a steep mandibular plane angle.
 While some width of the jaw angles may be desired, it is the addition of vertical length that makes the biggest difference in jawline shape improvement.
-Newer jaw angle implant styles are available that provide an array of vertical and horizontal dimensional changes.
+Newer jaw angle implant styles can be designed that provide an array of vertical and horizontal dimensional changes.

 TOTAL JAWLINE ENHANCEMENT

 A combination of chin and jaw angle implants can create a more complete jawline makeover.
 All three jaw implants are placed during the same surgery.
 When the three implants are added to the jawline, it must be considered how they look (flow from one implant to another) and the desired jawline shape that a patient wants.
 Most men will find these relationships acceptable and thus the use of standard preformed chin and jaw angle implants can be used.

 While chin and jaw angle implants enhance the front and back prominences of the jaw, they do neglect the intervening bone between them as well as a more complete augmentation of the curvilinear jawline.
 For some patients just an improvement in the definition of the jawline or an enlargement of the jaw width would be aesthetically beneficial.
 New jawline implants are now available to augment the border of the jawline for greater definition and is a new aesthetic skeletal enhancement approach to a deficient or weak jawline.
 They are also beneficial as a complement to facelift surgery to create a more visible and stronger jawline.
 They are made as an off-the-shelf implant for both men (more square chin) and women. (more curved chin)